Find a Doctor, Dentist or Hospital | Aetna (2024)

 Disclaimer of Warranties and Liabilities.

 CPT is provided "as is" without warranty of any kind, either expressed or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 No fee schedules, basic unit, relative values or related listings are included in CPT.
 The American Medical Association (AMA) does not directly or indirectly practice medicine or dispense medical services.
-The responsibility for the content of this product is with Aetna, Inc. and no endorsem*nt by the AMA is intended or implied.
+The responsibility for the content of this product is with Aetna, Inc. and no endorsement by the AMA is intended or implied.
 The AMA disclaims responsibility for any consequences or liability attributable to or related to any use, non-use, or interpretation of information contained or not contained in this product.

 This Agreement will terminate upon notice if you violate its terms.
 The AMA is a third party beneficiary to this Agreement.